Privacy Policy

 Address: 119 Dien Bien Phu, Tan Dinh Ward, District 1, Ho Chi Minh City, Vietnam

-Business hours: Monday–Friday, 08:30 – 17:30
+Working hours: Monday – Friday, 08:30 – 17:30

-Competent authority for personal data protection:
+Authority responsible for personal data protection:

 Personal Data Protection Authority